AndyLobjois/LLB-BlenderReadyModels/README.md

 ![](https://tinyurl.com/BRM-Ban)

-Welcome to the BRM repositorie.
+Welcome to the BRM repository.
 You can find here Blender files for each character/outfits and stages from Lethal League Blaze.

 ## Tutorials
 * [BRM Tutorial](https://tinyurl.com/BRM-Tutorial) → Main tutorial about what you can do with those files.